damiensedgwick/napp/README.md

 `go mod tidy`

+## Running the application

+### Go

+Go has everything you need to build and run the application locally and it is usually the default choice when wanting to develop and iterate quickly.

 `go run cmd/main.go`

+### Make

+I personally like using Make, I think it is simple and does the job well.
+The following command will clean, format, build and run the application.

+`make all`

+### Docker

+Docker has been setup is so that the binary is prebuilt using Go and then it is simply copied into the Docker image, resulting in a smaller footprint the final Docker image.

+`docker build -t app-name .`

+`docker run -d -p 8080:8080 app-name`

 ## Contributing
 I'd love to have your help making [project name] even better!
 Here's how to get involved: